Frequently Asked Questions

 It is vital that you understand and are confident that 100% of the money you send is going directly to the Kinship Project or designated area you choose to support.
-None of it goes to cover overhead costs; your contributions are purely dedicated to your group’s Kinship.
+None of it goes to cover overhead costs; your contributions are purely dedicated to your Kinship Project or designated giving area.
 Kinship United is committed to giving you the opportunity to see the extraordinary return on one of the greatest investments you will ever make.
 To make this possible, we work with other generous contributors and foundations that provide support for Kinship United.

-Whole-Home Sponsors are individuals, groups, churches, and organizations that have committed to the financial, prayer, and nurturing of a Kinship.
+Whole-Project Sponsors are individuals, groups, churches, and organizations that have committed to the financial, prayer, and nurturing of a Kinship Project.
 Typical sponsor groups are made up of people with similar interests or geographically-based affinities, such as those who might attend a certain church or belong to a club or small group.
 The group might also include family members or neighbors.
 Click here to learn more about our Whole-Project Sponsorship program.

 The first step is to contact us at Kinship United.
 We can go over a couple of options with you, as well as provide you with materials to share with your friends and family!
-Among the options for sponsoring a Kinship on a regular basis, the two most common options are “sole” sponsorship of a whole Kinship and “shared” sponsorship of a Kinship:
+Among the options for sponsoring a Kinship Project on a regular basis, the two most common options are “sole” sponsorship of a whole Kinship Project and “shared” sponsorship of a Kinship Project:

-1. A sponsor could be the sole sponsor for a Kinship: From land purchase to a completed Kinship building, an individual or organization could do it all.
+1. A sponsor could be the sole sponsor for a Kinship Project: From land purchase to a completed Kinship Project building, an individual or organization could do it all.
 In this case, you or your group buy land, build, staff, rescue children, and fund the entire project.
 Cost: $60,000 start-up plus travel and teams cost and an ongoing management cost of $1,500 per month.
 Kinship United assists in the contacts and management of the process.